cairachel9/diabetic/README.md

 # Our Work

+We explored the use of deep convolutional neural network methodology for the automatic classification of diabetic retinopathy using color fundus image.
+We evaluated several CNN architectures and studied various tuning techniques in model training.

+## Methodology

+In this project, we evaluated several CNN architecture (Inception Network, VGG16) on their performance in DR image recognition.
+We applied various standard techniques to cleanse and augment the data, we also optimized the CNN network to accomodate the skewed data sets.

 Our experiment was conducted on the Linux platform with NVidia Tesla K80 GPU.
 The environment was hosted by Google Colab and Kaggle.

-## Methodology

 ### Datasets
 #### Kaggle DR competition dataset

+Our main dataset is based on the [Kaggle Diatebic Retinopathy Detection competition] (https://www.kaggle.com/c/diabetic-retinopathy-detection) carried out in 2016.
+The main dataset contains 35000 eye images with 5 stages of DR disease.

 #### Messidor dataset

+We also augmented the dataset with [Messidor dataset](http://www.adcis.net/en/Download-Third-Party/Messidor.html) which contains 1200 images with 4 stage DR progression.
+Although the Messidor dataset is smaller, it has less labeling errors.

 ### Stages of diabetic retinopathy (DR) with increasing severity
 The following figures show the 5 class DR classification in our study, range from DR_0 (No DR) to DR_5 Proliferative DR (Proliferative DR).